Hunting on Conservancy Land - a list of preserves that allow hunting.

 Efforts were made by the Indiana Department of Conservation to bring deer back to Indiana during the 1920s.
 It was successful, and in 1951 the first deer hunting season was held.
 For the next three decades the deer population didn’t grow much.
 Many people still remember when it was exciting even to see a deer.
 In the 1980s, however, the number of deer in Indiana began to grow dramatically.
-There are no hard numbers on how many deer are found statewide, but the number of deer harvested each year continues to increase, with records being set each year of the past three years.
+There are no hard numbers on how many deer are found statewide, but the number of deer harvested set a record in 2012.

 Unfortunately, along with greater numbers of deer came more and more auto collisions.
-Records compiled by State Farm Insurance reveal over 35,000 cars in Indiana struck deer in 2009, some of these producing injuries and even fatalities.
-The company estimates that the chance of striking a deer in Indiana while driving is 1 in 140, making Indiana a “high-risk” state.
+Records compiled by State Farm Insurance reveal over 34,000 cars in Indiana struck deer in 2011, some of these producing injuries and even fatalities.
+The cost of these collisions was estimated to be over $100 million.
+The company estimates that the chance of striking a deer in Indiana while driving is 1 in 163, making Indiana a “medium-risk” state.

-There is some evidence higher numbers of deer across the eastern U.S. have caused the rise of tick-borne disease.
+There is some evidence higher numbers of deer across the eastern U.S. have caused the rise of tick-borne disease as well.
 Lyme disease isn’t in the news like it was once, but according to the Centers for Disease Control the number of Lyme disease cases reported continues to increase.
-In the decade between 1998 and 2008, the number of reported cases nationwide increased from 16,000 to 29,000.
+In 2012 there were an estimated 30,000 cases in the US.

 These unprecedentedly large deer herds have had great consequences for the health of our forests.
 Deer can consume large amounts of leaves, twigs, and acorns.
 In some areas of the country, including Indiana, deer are changing the nature of the forest by eliminating many wildflowers and tree seedlings that normally would be present.
 Studies have shown that when deer populations get too high, low-nesting songbirds such as the Kentucky Warbler can be pushed from the forest.